 21. Create moodboard / style guide templates

+Here's another one for the freelance designers reading this!
 Stop manually creating moodboards, style guides and website wireframes for every project.
 If you spend a little time creating templates for these things once, you'll be able to reuse them for years!

 Do you and your clients communicate through hundreds of emails in dozens of threads?

 Are your clients constantly late providing files, feedback and payment?